 Stationery – I designed our invites and had them printed by D&D Letterpress.
 Leah from My Creative Space designed all the hand lettering for the invites and hand wrote all our guest’s names on our place cards.

-Menu – Fresh Catering
+Menu – The Fresh Collective

 Spiced veal tagliata on BBQ pumpkin, toasted organic granola & vadouvan dressing.
 Seared diver scallops, porcini butter, goat’s cheese rotolino & crispy kale.

 Grilled beef fillet, gratin potatoes, daube jus and roast organic chicken, parmesan polenta, walnut pesto & confit shallot.

 Dessert/Cake -We had two glorious Andy Bowdy Cakes; they were amazing and delicious.
 The first was a chocolate fudge, salted caramel, roasted peanuts, chocolate mousse, snickers, chocolate cookie crumb and chocolate fudge drizzle.
 The second, a malted milk crumb, strawberry cheesecake mousse, vanilla butter cake, salted caramel, wild strawberry gel, baked cheesecake chunks, pistachio crunch & fresh berries.We had one for our engagement party and everyone raved about it, so we thought why not have two for the wedding.
 Cake toppers were from Grain & Co.